Was That Fraud

 How to Prevent Fraud

-• As a consumer, understand the terms and conditions of any policy or product before signing a contract and or exchanging payment.
+• As a consumer, understand the terms and conditions of any policy or product before signing a contract or exchanging payment.

 • Before accepting services that ask for your insurance policy information understand what they intend to do with this information and how they are expecting to receive payment.